 |Weight||115 lbs||90.2 lbs||75 lbs||56 lbs||72.8 lbs||110 lbs|

-The top rated bathtubs tend to have a mixture of great features alongside a generally aesthetic exterior design that holds fairly large quantities of water.
+To be labelled the best bathtub you have to have a mixture of great features alongside a generally aesthetic exterior design that holds fairly large quantities of water.
 By helping you understanding the type of tub you require, as well as the smaller details such as sizing, brands, and pricing, we hope to eliminate buyers remorse.